tkasasagi/tkasasagi.github.io/index.md

 ![image](../images/desk.jpg)

 My name is Tarin Clanuwat.
 I am originally from Thailand, but now living and working in Japan.
 I got my PhD in Classical Japanese Literature (文学) from Waseda University, Graduate School of Arts Letters and Science.
 I specialized in the Tale of Genji's commentary books from Kamakura and Nambokucho period.
+I am a project assistant professor at [ROIS-DS Center for Open Data in the Humanities](http://codh.rois.ac.jp) and also a project researcher at the [National Institute of Informatics](https://www.nii.ac.jp).
 You can reach me at tkasasagi at gmail.

 ## My Research

+### Kuzushiji Recognition Model KuroNet

 Raw Image
 ![image](../images/raw.jpg)